National Public Sleeping Day

 • Research shows people sleep better during a new moon than a full moon.

-• Humans are the only mammals that delay sleep on purpose.
+• Humans are the only mammals that deliberately delay sleep.

 • During the Middle Ages, getting up during the middle of the night was normal.